andmatand/midi-to-pico8/README.md

       --start-offset START_OFFSET
                             Change the start point in the MIDI file (in # of PICO-8 SFX)
+      --sfx-offset SFX_OFFSET
-      --no-compact          Don't try to compact groups of repeated notes into fewer notes played for longer (this compacting is sometimes slow, so using this flag will speed things
+                            Change the starting SFX slot in PICO-8 --no-compact          Don't try to compact groups of repeated notes into fewer notes played for longer (this compacting is sometimes slow, so using this flag will speed things